Susan Merrill Ketcham: Legacy

 Ketcham died on February 1, 1930, in Indianapolis.

-Prior to this event, in 1928, she gifted a piece entitled “Evening” to Indiana University, her father’s alma mater.
+Prior to this event, in 1928, she gifted a piece entitled Evening to Indiana University, her father's alma mater.
 The piece was made in his memory.
-She also gave “After the Storm” to the John Herron Art Institute, now the Herron School of Art and Design at IUPUI.
+She also gave After the Storm to the John Herron Art Institute, now the Herron School of Art and Design at IUPUI.
 Prior to her death she stipulated that other works would be donated to schools around the city.

-After Susan’s passing the John Herron Art Institute arranged a memorial exhibition of 22 paintings in the Marott Hotel.
+After Ketcham's death the John Herron Art Institute arranged a memorial exhibition of 22 paintings in the Marott Hotel.